 During the iPhone 6 unveiling

-, which took place the other day, Apple also said that its mobile application storefront, the App Store, is now home to over 1.3
+, which took place the other day, Apple also said that its mobile application storefront, the App Store, is now home to over 1.3 million apps.

 The previous update from Apple came in June, when the company announced that the App Store had reached the 1.2 million apps mark.
 In comparison, as of August of this year, Google's Android Play Store housed over 1.3 million applications.
 Chances are that at the current time, Android's Play Store contains a slightly higher number of titles, but it has to be noted that while developers can freely put their apps for sale on Google's store, iOS developers need to submit all of their apps to Apple first, in order for them to go through a QA testing process.
 Of course, there have been many developers throughout the years who have wished that Apple's testing procedure wasn't in place, but the truth is that this has assured an overall higher level of app quality and consistency in the App Store, compared to that of its alternatives.